Kamilzx/wordle-helptool/README.md

 # Wordle Help Tool

-Before you start, click on 'Load Words File' and upload the words-alpha.txt, which contains all of the possible wordle words.
+Before you start, click on 'Load Words File' and upload the valid-wordle-words.txt, which contains all of the possible wordle words.

 After loading, the text will appear green to let you know the file is in use and you can start playing